 The Simpsons will join Disney+: In the wake of the Disney and Fox merger, the streaming service will be the exclusive SVOD home for all 30 seasons of The Simpsons.

 National Geographic programs will be available, too.
-The animal kingdom will get some major love on Disney+, as the streaming service will feature some key National Geographic content.
-Over 250 films and documentaries from National Geographic — including the Academy Award-winning Free Solo — will be available on launch day.
+The animal kingdom will get some major love on Disney+, as the streaming service features some key National Geographic content.
+Over 250 films and documentaries from National Geographic — including the Academy Award-winning Free Solo — are now available.

 The lineup includes original series created specifically for the streaming service.
-Jeff Goldblum will host The World According to Jeff Goldblum, in which the beloved actor explores mysteries close to his heart (Watch a trailer).
-The second series is Magic of the Animal Kingdom, which will go behind the scenes of Disney's Animal Kingdom park and the Epcot aquarium at Disney World to show what goes into caring for the animals at the world's most iconic theme park.
+Jeff Goldblum hosts The World According to Jeff Goldblum, in which the beloved actor explores mysteries close to his heart (Watch a trailer).
+The second series is Magic of the Animal Kingdom, which goes behind the scenes of Disney's Animal Kingdom park and the Epcot aquarium at Disney World to show what goes into caring for the animals at the world's most iconic theme park.

 Disney is bringing you a ton of unscripted original programming.
 According to Variety, documentary experts Supper Club, the trio behind Chef's Table and 13th, will create original content for the streaming platform, including a series centered on culture called Marvel's 616 (working title) and the wildlife conservation-based Earthkeepers (working title).